camroybal/greywrite/content/index.md

 I update my books list every so often, but I am a slowish reader.
 My backlog is also quite long at the moment.
 Feel free to poke around.

+- [[tags/| Paths and Tags]] - Most of what is in this garden is organized by tags.
+Here is a little index of paths through my garden.
 - [[Books]] - A list of books I am either reading, have read, or want to read.
 Some of them will have reviews and observations, some wont.
 It depends.